-Below you can find a complete list of Ethiopian animals.
-We currently track 150 animals in Ethiopia and are adding more every day!
+Below you can find an extensive list of Ethiopian animals.
+We currently track 257 animals in Ethiopia and are adding more every day!

 Ethiopia is home to some of the most unique wildlife in Africa, including 10 species that can only be found within its borders.
 While the famous baboon can be found in both Africa and Asia, the lesser-known Gelada is baboon-sized wild animals commonly found in the Semien Mountains of Ethiopia.
 These wild animals are considered to be some of the least dangerous wildlife in their order.
-The last surviving Walia Ibex goats also call this mountain range home.
-The Ethiopian Wolf, or red fox, is the rarest canid on earth and happens to be Africa’s most endangered carnivore.
+The last surviving Walia Ibex goats (Capra walie) also call this mountain range home.
+The Ethiopian Wolf, or simien fox , is the rarest canid on earth and happens to be Africa’s most endangered carnivore.

 The Bale Mountain Vervet is a small monkey that can be found in the bamboo forests of the Bale Mountains, indicated by its informal classification.
 The Mountain Nyala and Menelik’s Bushbuck are both antelopes that are closely related, perhaps explaining why they are also both endemic to the Bale Mountains of Ethiopia, where dense forests can be found along the southern slopes.

-Swayne’s Hartebeest is also antelope, though this species prefers grassland habitats during both the wet and dry seasons.
+Swayne’s Hartebeest is an antelope that prefers grassland habitats during both the wet and dry seasons.
 While they used to be found in Somalia, they underwent local extinction, or extirpation, there.
 These animals are famous for being named after the British officer that discovered them.
-Somali Wild Ass, which was endemic to multiple African countries before becoming an endangered animal, now has fewer than 600 individuals living in the wild.
+There are eight recognized subspecies of the hartebeest, and the Lelwel and Swayne’s hartebeests are endangered, while the Tora hartebeest is critically endangered.

 With a bright green body and yellow head, the Yellow-Fronted Parrot is a spectacularly unique bird found only in Ethiopia.
 Named for its characteristic dark tresses, the Black-Maned Lion varies genetically when compared to all other African Lions.